alexeilebedev/openacr/README.md

 ### Environment Variables

-* EDITOR - standard environment variable specifying which editor to use
+* EDITOR - standard environment variable specifying which editor to use.

 ### Known Issues

 Currently, optimization levels `-O2` and higher cannot be used with gcc 8 and higher, due to the way the optimizer results in corruptions.

 ## Directory Structure